Birational Geometry of Singular Moduli Spaces of O'Grady Type: Proof of Theorem

 If $M$ is the moduli space of $B$-twisted $H$-semistable sheaves with Mukai vector $\vv$, where $B$ is a rational B-field, $\vv$ is a Mukai vector of O'Grady type, and $H$ is generic with respect to $\vv$, then the moduli space $M$ admits a GIT construction, and the construction in \cite[Section 3.2]{PeRa10a} can be applied without change.
 Nevertheless, we point out that the argument there includes a step which requires the local existence of relative moduli spaces, which is guaranteed by Lemma \ref{lem:change-deform} and Proposition \ref{prop:local-deformation}.

 To show the general case, we use \cite[Lemma 7.3]{BM12} and the discussion thereafter.
-We can always find a derived equivalence in the form of a Fourier-Mukai tranform $\Phi: \cD(X) \to D^b(Y,B)$ for a $B$-twisted projective K3 surface $Y$, such that the image $\Phi(\sigma)$ of the generic stability condition $\sigma$ lies in the Gieseker chamber of $\stab(Y,B)$, hence is represented by an ample line bundle $H$, which is generic with respect to the Mukai vector $\Phi(\vv)$.
+We can always find a derived equivalence in the form of a Fourier-Mukai transform $\Phi: \cD(X) \to \cD(Y,B)$ for a $B$-twisted projective K3 surface $Y$, such that the image $\Phi(\sigma)$ of the generic stability condition $\sigma$ lies in the Gieseker chamber of $\stab(Y,B)$, hence is represented by an ample line bundle $H$, which is generic with respect to the Mukai vector $\Phi(\vv)$.
 In particular, $\Phi$ induces an isomorphism of the moduli spaces $\Phi: M_{X,\sigma}(\vv) \to M_{Y,B,H}(-\Phi(\vv))$.
 Moreover, every $H$-semistable object representing a point in $M_{Y,B,H}(\Phi(\vv))$ is locally free, hence $\Phi(\vv)$ has positive rank.
 We consider the following diagram

-By \cite[Proposition 2.4]{Yos01}, we obtain that the upper square commutes, and the first row is an isometry.
+By \cite[Proposition 2.4]{Yos01}\footnote{Although this proposition is stated for moduli spaces of sheaves, the calculation in its proof is purely cohomological, which works for moduli spaces of complexes literally.}, we obtain that the upper square commutes, and the first row is an isometry.
 It is also easy to see the bottom square also commutes, since both vertical maps in it are functorial and both horizontal maps are induced by the isomorphism of the moduli spaces.
 By the above discussion, there is a lift $\theta^{\mathrm{tr}}_{\Phi(\vv)}$ for the maps in the right column.
 Therefore a lift $\theta^{\mathrm{tr}}_{\vv}$ for the left column also exists.
 This shows that the Mukai morphism $\theta^{\mathrm{tr}}_{\vv}$ is always well-defined for any Bridgeland moduli space of O'Grady type.

 Now we show that $\theta^{\mathrm{tr}}_{\vv}$ is an isometry.
 From the above diagram and \cite[Lemma 3.12]{PeRa10a}, it suffices to show it only for every twisted Gieseker moduli space $M_{X,B,H}(\vv)$ of O'Grady type.
 By Lemma \ref{lem:change-deform}, we can change $\vv$ and $H$ if necessary, so that $\vv$ is deformable.
 By Lemma \ref{lem:technical}, we can add an integral class to $B$ if necessary, so that $B^2<0$, and for every non-zero class $g \in \spanning_\bQ \{ h, B \} \cap H^2(X, \bZ) \cap h^\perp$, we have $g^2<\min\{-2,-\frac{r^2}{4}\Delta{(\vv)}\}$, where $h=c_1(H)$ and $r$ is the degree zero component of $\vv$.
 By the above discussion, $r$ is a positive integer.
 By Lemmas \ref{lem:change-cocycle}, \ref{lem:change-B}, and \ref{lem:change-mukai}, we observe that the above adjustments do not affect the property that $\theta^{\mathrm{tr}}_{\vv}$ is an isometry.
 That is, it suffices to prove the property of $\theta^{\mathrm{tr}}_{\vv}$ being an isometry under these additional assumptions.